nickjeffrey/check_unix_password_age/README.md

  SUPPORTED OPERATING SYSTEMS
  ---------------------------
-  Tested on AIX 6.1 and 7.1, IBM VIOS (based on AIX 6.1 but config file is at /home/padmin/config/ntp.conf)
+  Tested on AIX 6.1 and 7.1, IBM VIOS
   Tested on CentOS 7, Ubuntu 20.04, Raspbian
   Tested on FreeBSD 12.1, OpenBSD 6.6, NetBSD 9.0
   Not yet tested on MacOS, SunOS, HP-UX, MacOS/Darwin (patches welcome)